 Hello.
 Hi.
 Grab your baking essentials and a can of Guinness because we are making a Vegan Chocolate Guinness Cake!
 Maybe you didn't know that you needed Guinness in a cake, but I'm here to tell you that you do.

 We're talking depth and richness like you wouldn't believe!
-Inspired by Nigella Lawson's Chocolate Guinness Cake, this vegan cake is deeply dark, perfectly moist and soft, and sweet, but not too sweet.
+Inspired by Nigella Lawson's Chocolate Guinness Cake, this vegan cake is deeply dark, perfectly moist, soft, and sweet, but not too sweet.

 Guinness, like coffee, intensifies chocolate’s natural flavor.
 The stout flavor isn't obvious but it adds malty, deep, complex richness.
 It also introduces a little bitterness which cuts through the chocolate cake sweetness, balancing things out perfectly.